Rirkrit Tiravanija: EATING

+Living

-His exhibitions are often based on interaction and exchange among participants.
+Other exhibitions are also based on interaction and exchange among participants.
 Some viewers, like the students who lived in Untitled 1999, a recreation of Tiravanija's East Village apartment, actually moved in for the duration of an exhibition.
 A 2005 solo show at Serpentine Gallery, London, featured two new, full-scale replicas of this apartment, complete with kitchen, bath, and bedroom.
 In other projects, he has bricked up the entrance to gallery spaces, rendering them impenetrable for the duration of the respective exhibition.
 Tiravanija painted the words " Ne Travaillez Jamais" on the wall, a phrase lifted from the May 1968, protest riots in Paris.

 When Tiravanija does make objects, they are most often multiples and ephemera connected with exhibitions.
 Since the early 1990s, Tiravanija has published multiples in the form of backpacks, cooking utensils, and maps as part of his practice.
 These commonplace objects used for cooking or camping serve today as memories of the artist's earlier projects and also stimulate new interactions, whether physical or purely in the imagination.
 In Untitled 2008–2011 (the map of the land of feeling), Tiravanija presents a visual chronology of his life and work between 1988 and 2008, as told through the pages of his expansive passport.